 After graduating from college, the world seems like yours for the taking, but the possibility is a double-edged sword.
 As thrilling as the world of opportunity is, it can also be crippling.
 Too many options and very little direction can easily stray a young adult off their path.
 After I graduated from college, I stumbled upon a book that would guide me and continues to guide me still, through life.

-One of the self-help classics, Psycho-cybernetics was written by Maxwell Maltz in 1960.
-Maltz, who was both a plastic surgeon and a psychologist wanted to answer a question he kept stumbling upon during his practice.
-After performing countless plastic surgeries, (typically ones to fix deformities) he realized that even though he changed a person’s physical appearance, their life didn’t fundamentally change.
+One of the self-help classics, Psycho-Cybernetics, was written by Maxwell Maltz in 1960.
+Maltz, who was both a plastic surgeon and a psychologist, wanted to answer a question he kept stumbling upon during his practice.
+After performing countless plastic surgeries, (typical ones to fix deformities), he realized that even though he changed a person’s physical appearance, their life didn’t fundamentally change.